 I bet you can think of some great ways to use a tool that takes away the grunt work of collecting data for a timeline and makes room hopefully for the analysis and thinking about it.

 Top / Featured Image: The searches for “time line” were too literal, so using Google Image Search (limited to open licensed image) I got more interesting photos using “time thread”.
 The colors and tangling of this one worked in my mind.

-The post "Fantastic Tool for Untangling Timelines" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2016/12/untangling-timelines/) on December 27, 2016.
+The post "Fantastic Tool for Untangling Timelines" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2016/12/untangling-timelines/) on December 27, 2016.